FugLong/hospitalStreamingDemo/README.md

 Docker

 ## Usage
-Clone the repo, enter the repo's folder:
+Clone the repo, then enter the repo's folder:
 ```
 cd hospitalStreamingDemo
 ```